How to Configure Dynamic DNS in OPNsense

 Go to the “Services > Dynamic DNS > Settings” page and click the “+” button in order to add a new dynamic DNS entry.
 The exact settings you will use will depend on which service you are using to update your DNS.
 You may have to look up what the values need to be for the ddclient which is being used by the Dynamic DNS plugin in order to properly configure the update client.

-For the “Zone” enter the domain name for the zone you wish to update.
-For the “Hostname(s)”, if you want to update the root of the domain, simply enter the domain name again.
-If you have subdomains, enter each subdomain.
+For the “Hostname(s)”, if you want to update the root of the domain, simply enter the domain name such as homenetworkguy.com.
+If you have subdomains which need assigned the same IP address, enter each subdomain.
 You may enter wildcard domains such as *.homenetworkguy.com if you have them configured with your DNS registrar.
-Multiple hostnames may be entered if you have several to update with the same IP address.

 When you are finished, you need to click “Save” and then “Apply” for changes to be applied.
 You should check the “Services > Dynamic DNS > Log File” page to see if the IP address update occurred successfully.